speedcubingspain/speedcubingspain.org/README.md

   3. Go to the google developer console, create a new project, add the API "Admin SDK".
   4. Create "credentials" of type oauth, download the JSON and re-name it to `oauth_credentials.json`.
   5. Install [`gcloud`](https://cloud.google.com/sdk/docs/quickstart-debian-ubuntu).
-  6. Authenticate with **the API bot** account of the AMS, by running: `gcloud beta auth application-default login --scopes = 'https: //www.googleapis.com/ auth / admin.directory.group '--client-id-file = oauth_credentials.json`
+  6. Authenticate with **the API bot** account of the AES, by running: `gcloud beta auth application-default login --scopes = 'https: //www.googleapis.com/ auth / admin.directory.group '--client-id-file = oauth_credentials.json`

 This should automatically create a JSON file: